'It’s never too late to feel better': Shropshire help on offer to quit smoking in 2026

 "If you’ve been thinking about quitting smoking for a while or only just thinking about it now, the New Year is a great time to book your first appointment with one of the service’s friendly stop smoking advisors.

-"They’ll help guide and support you every step of the way, with free one-to-one telephone or in-person appointments and 4-weeks nicotine replacement therapy (NRT) to help manage any nicotine cravings.
+"They’ll help guide and support you every step of the way, with free one-to-one telephone or in-person appointments and four weeks' nicotine replacement therapy to help manage any nicotine cravings.
 It’s never too late to feel better and also enjoy those extra pounds in your pocket.

 "I’d encourage anyone who’s thinking about quitting to take advantage of Shropshire’s free local stop smoking support service."

-For more information and to book a first appointment, scan the QR code below.
+For more information or to book a first appointment, scan the QR code below.

 Anyone who needs help with booking can call 0345 6789 028, between 9am and 3pm, from Monday to Friday.